The way food waste becomes fashion is giving us hope for a more sustainable future

 Cotton.
 It’s absolutely everywhere, from your tee shirt to your cotton buds.
-Although it’s a plant based fibre, it’s far from sustainable, since it’s usually GMO, is one of the thirstiest crops in the world, and also one of the most heavily sprayed with pesticides.
+Although it’s a plant based fibre, it’s far from sustainable.
+That’s because it’s usually GMO, is one of the thirstiest crops in the world, and also one of the most heavily sprayed with pesticides.

 How Food Waste Becomes Fashion

-Circular Systems’ Agraloop received a grant of $350,000 from the H&M Foundation after they were chosen as this year’s winner of H&M’s Global Change Award, which seeks to recognise the most exciting developments in sustainable fashion.
+Circular Systems’ Agraloop received a grant of $350,000 from the H&M Foundation.
+They won that after they won H&M’s Global Change Award, which seeks to recognise the most exciting developments in sustainable fashion.

-For example, technology allows us to spin apple and orange peels, banana skins, pineapple leaves, sugarcane bark, mushrooms and even milk into thread, which means less food crop waste will be burnt or left to rot, releasing methane gas and carbon dioxide into the atmosphere.
+For example, technology allows us to spin apple and orange peels, banana skins, pineapple leaves, sugarcane bark, mushrooms and even milk into thread.
+This means less food crop waste will be burnt or left to rot, releasing methane gas and carbon dioxide into the atmosphere.
 Systems like Agraloop’s are thus helping to regenerate depleted soil and reduce air pollution.

-Perhaps best of all, unlike many synthetics and GMO cotton, the clothing resulting by these new fibres are all safe and healthy to wear, as well as recyclable, renewable and biodegradable.
+Perhaps best of all, unlike many synthetics and GMO cotton, clothing made with these new fibres is all safe and healthy to wear.
+It’s also recyclable, renewable and biodegradable.

-From a technological standpoint, the system is a closed-loop bio process that happens at the farm level using modular mini-mills, which produce plant-based energy from the same food waste.
-Unlike growing corn for biofuel, the Agraloop concept doesn’t compete with a farmer’s primary focus of growing food, instead providing an additional source of income.
+From a technological standpoint, the system is a closed-loop bio process.
+It happens at the farm level using modular mini-mills.
+These produce plant-based energy from the same food waste.
+And unlike growing corn for biofuel, the Agraloop concept doesn’t compete with a farmer’s primary focus of growing food.
+Instead, it provides an additional source of income.

 Skeptical that food waste could possibly be spun into something gorgeous?
 These examples below will change your mind!